 The ccNSO Council is aware that the ccNSO and ICANN have both subscribed to and support the “2013 value exchange model” and the ccNSO still does this.
 As part of that model the current travel support is considered directly in support of the ccTLD community and considered specific.
 However, the ccNSO Council is also aware that new and other groups in the ICANN environment need to be brought into the ICANN environment and their active participation needs to be sustained.
 In case of the ccTLDs, this needs to be done through more active participation, more ”boots on the ground” for the multi-stakeholder model, effectively benefitting the Internet eco-system as a whole.

-The ccNSO council therefore seeks an increase in the number of ccNSO traveling slots by 14 slots, bringing the total number of ccNSO traveling slots to 26:
+The ccNSO Council therefore seeks an increase in the number of ccNSO traveling slots by 14 slots, bringing the total number of ccNSO traveling slots to 26: